- Dissertations held at EPSL

 Dissertations and Theses

 This database provides access to more than five million dissertations and theses in OCLC member libraries.
 Many are available electronically at no charge from the publishing institution.
-UM students, faculty, and staff can request non-UM dissertations via Interlibrary Loan.
+UMD students, faculty, and staff can request non-UMD dissertations via Interlibrary Loan.

 Search the CRL catalog for foreign dissertations already held at the center.
 If a foreign dissertation is not at CRL, the UM Libraries' Interibrary Loan service can request that CRL acquire it for your use.
 A special issue of Focus on Global Resources describes CRL's extensive collection of foreign dissertations.

 This international organization promotes the adoption, creation, use, dissemination, and preservation of electronic analogues to traditional paper-based theses and dissertations in order to more effectively share knowledge.

 This database contains details of theses produced by postgraduate research students at more than 30 Australasian universities.
 The database offers free access to the full text of many digital theses hosted at the participating universities servers.
 To access this free content, search for a specific topic in the books section on the web site, then from the left pane narrow down your query to format (theses) and availability.